-Eyes are the windows to your brain.
-They control what you see and how you react.
+Eyes are the windows to your brain, they control what you see and how you react.
 You have probably heard of target fixation or, conversely, “to look where you want to go”.
-The first is a must not and the second is an absolute must.
+The first, target fixation, is a must not and the second, “to look where you want to go”, is an absolute must.

 - Scans far enough ahead